ncbi/ribovore/00README.txt

-Now the short output file will set any family that was classified as a model other than SSU_rRNA_bacteria or SSU_rRNA_cyanobacteria as FAILs, and the string "*unacceptable_model" will be present in the 'unexpected_features' column.
+Now the short output file will set any family that was classified as a model other than SSU_rRNA_bacteria or SSU_rRNA_cyanobacteria as FAILs, and the string "*UnacceptableModel" will be present in the 'unexpected_features' column.

 $ cat test/test.ribotyper.short.out